pillforge/documentation/source/index.rst

 -------------------------------------------------------

-When the modules have all been tested and debugged on the debugger board, they must be attached to the 30-pin miniature connectors on the flex band.
-REMEMBER, slot A is designated for the :ref:`Power Module <Debugger Guide>`, slot C is designated for the MCU, and the :ref:`Wireless Module <Debugger Guide>` is docked on top of the MCU.
+When the modules have all been tested and debugged on the Debugger Board, they must be attached to the 30-pin miniature connectors on the flex band.
+REMEMBER, slot A is designated for the :ref:`Power Module <Module Ref>`, slot C is designated for the MCU, and the :ref:`Wireless Module <Module Ref>` is docked on top of the MCU.
 The band must then be plugged into the debugger board and the application must be installed